RBS steps up UK small business lending after government calls

-LONDON Royal Bank of Scotland (RBS.L) said it had identified thousands of British companies it could offer 1.7 billion pounds of extra credit to, as it responds to government calls for banks to increase lending to small businesses.
+LONDON, June 26 Royal Bank of Scotland said it had identified thousands of British companies it could offer 1.7 billion pounds ($2.6 billion) of extra credit to, as it responds to government calls for banks to increase lending to small businesses.

 Britain's government and central bank are concerned that poor access to finance, particularly for smaller firms, may thwart a sustainable recovery from the country's worst slump in decades.